opencv/opencv/modules/imgproc/doc/miscellaneous_transformations.rst

         * **GC_EVAL** The value means that algorithm should just resume.

-The function implements the `GrabCut <http://en.wikipedia.org/wiki/GrabCut>`_ image segmentation algorithm.
+The function implements the `GrabCut image segmentation algorithm <http://en.wikipedia.org/wiki/GrabCut>`_.
 See the sample grabcut.cpp on how to use the function.